Game Science

 Game Science is a Chinese video game development and publishing company founded by Feng Ji and Yang Qi in 2014.
 The studio is headquartered in Shenzhen and has an additional office in Hangzhou.
-It focuses on developing action role-playing games, but it has previously worked on mobile games and maintains a merchandise brand.

-Game Science is best known for developing the video game Black Myth: Wukong (2024), which has expanded into the Black Myth series.
+Game Science develops action role-playing games and operates a merchandise brand.
+It is best known for developing the video game Black Myth: Wukong (2024), which has expanded into the Black Myth series.
+During the early years, it developed mobile games.

 History

 Formation and early period (2014–2017)

 Game Science was founded on 13 June 2014.
-The seven founding members were former Tencent employees who worked as developers on the massively multiplayer online game Asura at the company.
+Its founders are Feng Ji and Yang Qi.
+Its seven founding members previously worked as developers on the massively multiplayer online game Asura at Tencent.